felipexw/MinhasTarefas/README.md

 =======
 Summary

-A very, very simple app designed to manage your daily tasks.
+Just another App to help you manage your daily tasks.

 Goals